 Commentary: Karma uses it to bring the items dropped by de Killer.

 Commentary: An ordinary sealed letter.
-Could be the earlier name of the Letter of Introduction evidence.
+Could be the original name of the "Letter of Introduction" evidence.

 Questions appear on the bottom screen when you talk to characters during investigations.